JuDFTteam/aiida-spirit/docs/source/user_guide/tutorial.rst

 --------------------------

 The interaction pairs are given to the spirit input file using a separate file.
 The jij inputs by default are also the ones corresponding to the Fe bcc, so in this example we don't need to pass them.
 For other cases, we will need to pass a valid `AiiDA ArrayData <https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/data_types.html#arraydata>`_ containing the interaction pairs.
-In the example below we use a ``numpy`` array with the data to create the **AiiDA ArrayData** input.
+In the example below we use a ``numpy`` array with the data to create the **AiiDA ArrayData** input. **The `jij_data` ArrayData needs to set the `Jij_expanded` array which is used in the spirit calculation!
+No other name is allowed.**
 ::

 	# create jij inputs